 Recent creations include a new trio, Hearts Furies for The Royal Ballet, at a gala celebrating Hull City of Culture in Autumn 2017.
 In 2018, Andrew was the recipient of Ballet X's choreographic fellowship and created Requiem for the Philadelphia based company which premiered 11 July.
 He also premiered a new work for The Royal Ballet Upper School in London.

-Andrew's commissions in 2020 include a virtual graduation creation for the students of English National Ballet School.
-For 2021, creations include his first full-length ballet, Anne of Green Gables for London Children's Ballet and a new work for the Royal Ballet School.
+Andrew's commissions in 2020 included a virtual graduation creation, Of Space & Time for the students of English National Ballet School.
+For 2021, creations include his first full-length ballet, Anne of Green Gables for London Children's Ballet and new works for Tulsa Ballet and the Royal Ballet School.